PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 March 29, 2024

 Horses are strong and majestic animals.
-However, they are also prone to a few diseases and ailments such as colic, digestive disorders, and skin conditions.
+However, they are also prone to various diseases and ailments, such as colic, digestive disorders, and skin conditions.
 As a responsible horse owner, you want to keep your horse healthy and happy.
-The first step in this direction is to understand basic equine health.
-It is the foundation of your lasting friendship with your equine companion.
-Here’s what you need to know.
+Understanding basic equine health is the first step in that direction—it is the foundation of your lasting friendship with your equine companion.
+Recognizing and preventing common ailments is essential to maintaining your horse’s health and ensuring they live a long, healthy life.

 Learn About These Common Equine Ailments

-Understanding equine ailments is the first thing you need to do as a horse owner.
-This knowledge can prove helpful in keeping your horses healthy.
-Here’s what you need to know:
+Understanding equine ailments can prove helpful in keeping your horses healthy.
+Here’s what you need to know about the most common horse ailments:

 1. Lameness

-Lameness is one of the most common equine ailments.
-It can manifest in various forms, from a slight stiffness to an evident limp.
-Its causes can also range from musculoskeletal issues to hoof problems.
+Lameness is one of the most common equine ailments and can manifest in various forms, ranging from a slight stiffness to an evident limp.
+Causes of lameness may include musculoskeletal issues, joint problems, or hoof-related concerns.

 2. Colic